brentstineman/ButtonPong/README.md

 Before we start, we need to capture some information.
 From the Azure infrastructure:
 - the root URL of the App Service that our API is hosted in... \<myname\>.azurewebsites.net
-- the master host key for our function API (available from the Function app settings)
+- the master host key for our function API.  _(This can be obtained via the Azure portal by navigating to and of the Button Pong functions and pressing `Manage` under the function name.
+In the resulting pane on the right-hand side, there will be a section for `Host Keys` under which there is an item named `_master`.
+Using the `Click to Show` link will expose the master key for this Functions application.)_

 From the Particle Developer ID:
 - the device ID (select Devices, then your device to display the numeric device Id)